aleph2c/miros/doc/zero_to_one.rst

 **The buzz seems like a pointless feature, what's going on?**

 In the next iteration we will tie the buzz event to a timer.
-I'm trying to focus on hooks in isolation to make them easier to understand.
+In this iteration I'm trying to focus on hooks in isolation to make them easier to understand.

 .. include:: i_navigation_4.rst